Guards Trophy Championship

 Eligible Cars

-The revised for 2024 Guards Trophy Championship is open to Sports Racing, Sports Prototype, standard Grand Touring (GT), Competition Grand Touring (GTS) and Grand Touring Prototypes (GTP) from FIA Periods E1, F1 and G1 (and built prior to the dates specified below under class structure).
+The revised for 2025 Guards Trophy Championship is open to Sports Racing, Sports Prototype, standard Grand Touring (GT), Competition Grand Touring (GTS) and Grand Touring Prototypes (GTP) from FIA Periods E1, F1 and G1 (and built prior to the dates specified below under each class structure).
 All cars should have, as a model, international competition history in period.

 Regulations are as FIA Appendix K, namely full period racing specification in accordance with manufacturers’ homologation forms.